-Schools across the UK and USA are deploying Digital Monitoring Technology at pace to address the postpandemic digital risks students face and minimise the subsequent impact on their mental health and learning.
+Schools across the UK and USA are deploying Digital Safeguarding Technology at pace to address the post-pandemic digital risks students face and minimise the subsequent impact on their mental health and learning.

-Linewize's Digital Monitoring Technology is called Linewize Monitor.
-It is a multi-award-winning solution that protects over a million students across the UK and US.
-It is the first technology of its kind to be available to schools across New Zealand.
-If you have any questions or would like to see a demo please do not hesitate to contact the Linewize team at: www.linewize.co.nz/contact

-This guide is essential reading for: Principals, senior leadership teams, wellbeing leaders, governors, IT and anyone interested in or responsible for digital safety and wellbeing in a school.
+Linewize's Digital Safeguarding Technology is called Linewize Monitor.
+It is a multi-award winning solution that protects over a million students across the UK and US.
+It is the first technology of its kind to be available to Australian schools.
+Essential reading for: Principals, senior leadership teams, wellbeing leaders, governors, IT and anyone interested in or responsible for digital safety and wellbeing in a school.